chocogititup/Site-React/README.md

-Creating a fully functioning pure react swith aim og=f learing
+Creating a fully functioning pure react site
+Goal is to learn react basic and its functionality